rhizashell/romscanner/README.md

 ===========

 RomScanner scans your router to see if it's vulnerable to configuration disclosure.
-If successful, hackers could compromise your router.
+<br>If successful, hackers could compromise your router.

 Vulnerable Routers
 ===================